 I remember as if it were today when the (Warsaw) Old Town fell [to the Nazis] and our spirits sank, the Voice of America was broadcasting to the allied nations describing for listeners in Poland in a happy tone how a woman named Magda from the village Ptysie made a fool of a Gestapo man named Mueller.

-After the departure of these and other pro-Soviet Voice of America broadcasters at the start of the Cold War and the hiring of Zofia Korbońska and other non-communist journalists, VOA programs to Poland had improved, but VOA was not able to overcome all censorship and restrictions on news reporting while it remained within the State Department, and even in later years under the United States Information Agency.
-More accurate reporting on the Katyń massacre started at VOA in the early 1950s only under considerable pressure from U.S. public opinion and members of Congress.
+After the departure of these and other pro-Soviet Voice of America broadcasters at the start of the Cold War and the hiring of Zofia Korbońska and other non-communist journalists, VOA programs to Poland had improved, but VOA was unable to overcome all censorship and restrictions on news reporting while it remained within the State Department and even in later years under the United States Information Agency.
+More accurate reporting on the Katyn massacre started at VOA in the early 1950s only under considerable pressure from U.S. public opinion and members of Congress and management and programming reforms carried out by the Truman administration.
 Radio Free Europe broadcasts became the primary source of uncensored news, information, and commentary for the Poles during the Cold War.
-RFE was not afraid to report on the Katyń massacre, while selective censorship of the story continued at VOA until the 1970s.
+RFE was not afraid to report on the Katyn massacre, while selective censorship of the story continued at VOA until the 1970s.

 During the Cold War, VOA English broadcasts did much better.
-While most of the audiences were for VOA foreign language programs, VOA had a few English speaking broadcasters who managed to connect with millions of radio listeners.
-Jazz expert Willis Conover and VOA Breakfast Show host Pat Gates (later U.S. Ambassador) were both highly popular among VOA’s English-speaking radio audiences overseas.
+While most of the audiences were for VOA foreign language programs, VOA had a few English-speaking broadcasters who managed to connect with millions of radio listeners.
+Jazz expert Willis Conover and VOA Breakfast Show host Pat Gates (later a U.S. Ambassador) were both highly popular among VOA’s English-speaking radio audiences overseas.
 Radio Free Europe broadcasters were household names in Eastern Europe.
 Zofia Korbońska had millions of radio listeners in Poland.
 In 2006, she was awarded the Grand Cross of the Order of Polonia Restituta by Poland’s President.
-Poland’s Institute of National Remembrance has a special page devoted to her and her husband.

 Disclosure: Ted Lipien is a BBG Watch co-founder and one of its supporters.